Rookian/blog/content/posts/using-managed-identity-with-azure-sql.md

 });
 ```

-A System-Assigned Managed Identity is an identity that is created by Azure based on the given Azure resource.
-It will be named exactly the same as the resource.
-It's lifetime is also bound to the correspondign Azure resource.
-You can find more about this top [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types).

 **2. Grant Managed Identity access to Azure SQL**
 Before we can grant access to a SQL Server, we ofc first need to create one with a database:
 ```csharp